Ideology of the Chinese Communist Party: Scientific Outlook on Development

 The 3rd plenum of the 16th Central Committee conceived and formulated the ideology of Scientific Outlook on Development.
 This concept is generally considered to be Hu Jintao's contribution to the official ideological discourse.
 It is considered a continuation and creative development of ideologies advanced by previous CCP leaders.
 To apply the Scientific Outlook on Development on China, the CCP must adhere to building a Harmonious Socialist Society.
 According to Hu Jintao, the concept is a sub-ideology of socialism with Chinese characteristics.
 It is a further adaptation of Marxism to the specific conditions of China, and a concept open to change.

 Xi Jinping Thought

-Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era consists of a 14-point basic policy, as follows:
+Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era is summarized in the ten affirmations, the fourteen commitments, and the thirteen areas of achievements.
+The fourteen commitments are: